California Instructional Materials Adoption

 Reviewing Instructional Materials

-Several resources are now available to facilitate the review instructional materials.
+In the meantime, several resources are now available to facilitate the review instructional materials.
 These include:

 - Achieve Reviews: Achieve is broadening its reach to identify more high-quality materials designed for the NGSS.
 We hope this will help both those developing materials—whether in the classroom, a university, or a publishing company—and those looking for quality materials to support implementation.